 Paris is known as the shopping capital of the world.
-It is home to countless, iconic department stores, including: Galeries Lafayette, Le Bon Marché to Printemps, BHV and La Samaritaine (reopened in July 2021).
+The best, iconic department stores in Paris include: Galeries Lafayette, Le Bon Marché to Printemps, BHV and La Samaritaine (reopened in July 2021).
 These Historical “Les Grands Magasins” are a popular destination for tourists and locals alike.

 Printemps opened its doors in Paris in 1865 by Jules Jaluzot and Jean-Alfred Duclos, and has become a popular destination for both tourists and locals alike.
 Printemps is known for its beautiful Haussmann-style architecture, which includes a stunning glass dome that allows natural light to illuminate the store's interior.

 Printemps dominants the Boulevard Haussmann shopping street corner, spanning over 3 large buildings with 27 floors in total.
 In the 3 corners of the 9th Arrondissement of Paris, you’ll find Printemps de la Mode (Women’s Fashion) with nine floors, across the street is Printemps de la Beauté et de la Maison (Beauty and Home) with eleven floors, and the Printemps de l’Homme (Mens) with seven floors of shopping.

 Printemps welcomes 20 million visitors to the Paris Printemps Haussmann stores every year, which includes a good mix of both tourist and locals!
 If you are getting married, this is one of the few department stores in the city to carry Parisian wedding dresses.
 If you have a chance, make sure to head upstairs to their free rooftop, which has one of the most incredible views of Paris.

 Hours: Monday, Tuesday, Wednesday, Saturday: 10 AM – 830PM; Thursday, Friday: 10 AM – 8PM, Sunday: 11 AM – 8PM